Victor-Thrive/Mutual-Funds-Performance/README.md

 # Mutual-Funds-Performance
-This project ranks the monthly mutual funds' performance of the Nigeria stocks
+This project ranks the monthly mutual funds' performance of the Nigeria stocks.
+Testing repo